His Majesty's Railway Inspectorate

-Established in 1840, His Majesty's Railway Inspectorate (HMRI) is the organisation responsible for overseeing safety on Britain's railways and tramways.
-It was previously a separate non-departmental public body, but from 1990 to April 2006 it was part of the Health and Safety Executive.
+His Majesty's Railway Inspectorate (HMRI) is the organisation responsible for overseeing safety on Britain's railways and tramways.
+Established in 1840, it was previously a separate non-departmental public body, but from 1990 to April 2006 was part of the Health and Safety Executive.
 It was then transferred to the Office of Rail and Road and ceased to exist by that name in May 2009 when it was renamed the Safety Directorate.
 However, in summer 2015 its name was re-established as the safety arm of ORR.

 Modern HMRI inspectorate

 The modern HMRI within the Office of Road and Rail (ORR) identifies as "The Railway Inspectorate".
 HMRI works in tandem with the rest of the ORR, and as such may be consulted on matters effecting industry efficiency.

 Internally, most of HMRI's inspectors are part of the Railway Safety Directorate (RSD) of the ORR, although some Railway Performance and Planning (RPP) engineers have some more limited powers as warranted HMRI individuals.

 HMRI's role and powers largely mirror the HSE which is the safety regulator in other non-railway industries.
 HMRI has powers to enter a railway under section 20 of the Health and Safety at Work etc. Act 1974.
 It also issues licensing and drivers' licences under the Railways and Other Guided Transport Systems (Safety) Regulations 2006 (ROGS).

 HMRI's individuals are drawn from within industry and experienced HSE inspectors.
 Commonly, individuals are professional engineers or time-served safety professionals.
 All inspectors are issued a warrant by the chief inspector to that effect.
 Normally an inspector will use the industry Personal Track Safety (PTS) card.
 However, inspectors have the right, in reasonable circumstances, not to do so.